jonathanleahy/fullstack-interview-task/README.md

 a.
 Implement some sort of batch processing for the more complicated queries

-This would process only users data where the investmentTotal or investmentPercentage is changed and their investmentValue needs recalculating.
+This would process only users' data where the investmentTotal or investmentPercentage is changed and their investmentValue needs recalculating.

-This processing this can be scheduled via a queue or a seperate machine or set of machines.
+This processing this can be scheduled via a queue or a separate machine or set of machines.

 If queried/changed directly by the user, add that user processing to a queue to have their data reprocessed.